Legal

 - Performing conflict-of-interest checks before accepting instructions

-- Communicating with prospective and existing clients regarding services, engagements, or legal developments
+- Communicating with prospective clients regarding the Firm's services

 - Operating, maintaining, and improving this Website